-In 2017, the Council and the Karori community came together to develop a vision for Karori.
 The project involved online engagement and local events.
-Groups worked to develop a vision for the future.
-The aim: to be an attractive and appealing place for local businesses, residents and visitors.
+Groups worked to define opportunities to improve their town centre, to be an attractive and appealing place for local businesses, residents and visitors.

 The report, Karori: a Vision for the Future, contains the ideas generated and sets out ways to make the ideas a reality.